ai4d-iasc/trixie/docs/Trixie-Status.md

 StartTime=2026-10-05T00:00:00 EndTime=2026-10-07T00:00:00 Duration=2-00:00:00

 ## Current Issues / Outages
+- [ONGOING] Please note that the Beatrix cluster has scheduled maintenance from 2026-02-02 00:00 Eastern Time to 2026-02-07 00:00ET.
+The cluster will be unavailable to users during this time window.
+Jobs will remain in the queues and will resume when the maintenance is over.
+Veuillez noter qu'une maintenance est prévue sur la grappe de calcul Beatrix du 2026-02-02 à 00:00 Heure de l'est au 2026-02-07 à 00:00 HE.
+La grappe ne sera pas disponible pendant cette période.
+Les tâches resteront en file d'attente et reprendront une fois la maintenance terminée.
 ## Past Events / Incidents
 - [RESOLVED] Monday October 6th, 2025 - Wednesday October 8th, 2025
 Please note that the Beatrix cluster has scheduled maintenance from 2025-10-06 00:00EDT to 2025-10-08 00:00EDT.
 The cluster will be unavailable to users during this time window.
 Jobs will remain in the queues and will resume when the maintenance is over.